 As you can easily spend upwards of 4 hours here, we’d recommend devoting your whole last day just for this attraction.

 One of the most popular attractions in Cornwall is the Eden Project.
 It’s essentially several dome-shaped biomes containing thousands upon thousands of different plants, flowers and foliage.

-However, if you’d rather eat off-site and explore a little more of Cornwall in the process, then I can highly recommend either The Kings Arms in the stunning Luxulyan Valley, or Sams On The Beach at Polkerris.
+However, if you’d rather eat off-site and explore a little more of Cornwall in the process, then we can highly recommend either The Kings Arms in the stunning Luxulyan Valley or Sams On The Beach at Polkerris.

-Here are some of my recommendations for where to stay in Lostwithiel:
+Here are some of our recommendations for where to stay in Lostwithiel:

 - Tremont Bed and Breakfast – delicious breakfast and a very comfortable stay